These are the lemon bars you’re gonna wanna make!

 For the next part, I hope Miss Paula doesn’t get upset.

-I did tinker with the lemon bar recipe.
+I did tinker with this old-fashioned lemon square recipe.

 Are you surprised?